cpfaff/Open-Science-Thesis/README.md

 \ostSetColor{Title}{green}
 ```

-As you can see you can set content, font and color on of an element here the
+As you can see you can set content, font and color on of an element, here the
-`Title` that appears on the titlepage.
+`Title` that appears on our titlepage.
 For more see sections below.

 ### Titlepages